 Haiku smart fans work with Google Assistant to ensure that you are saving as much energy as possible while keeping your rooms cool and the air moving.
 These smart fans can even be adjusted during the winter to push warm air down, which makes life easier for the heating system in your home and keeps you warmer.

 One of the fastest-growing categories for smart home devices is in the security space.
-Keeping tabs on who is coming and going at your home, protecting the points of entry, and coordinating lighting and alarm systems are all areas where Google Assistant can excel.
+Keeping tabs on who is coming and going at your home, protecting the points of entry, and coordinating lighting, indoor and outdoor smart cameras, and alarm systems are all areas where Google Assistant can excel.
 Here are some of our top-recommended security devices that work well with Google Assistant.

 This device is a great video doorbell based on specs alone.
 When you add special Google extras like face identification, package notifications, and prerecorded messages, it quickly becomes an essential home security device.

 Yale is one of the most trusted names in home security and has been making quality locks for generations.
 This smart version allows you to control access to your home from anywhere, either in the app or with Google Assistant.
 Worried that you forgot to lock the door?
 Just ask Google Assistant to do it for you.

 This weatherproof smart video camera can stream and record at 1080p HD, has 8x zoom and night vision, and can see a wide 130 degrees for a large coverage area.
 Connect it to your Nest Hub and ask Google Assistant to "show me the backyard," and get alerts when the camera detects motion or suspicious sounds.